catalpa-cl/GoBo/README.md

 ### Training sets

 * **Random:** Randomly selected words from the Brown Corpus.
-This dataset served as a baseline representing a dataset chosen randomly without taking into consideration the target text's domain.
+This dataset served as a baseline representing a dataset chosen randomly without taking into consideration the target texts' domain.
 * **Nonword:** Here we used pseudowords that are similar to the English language but carry no meaning.
 Our nonwords were selected from the ARC Nonword Database, using the attribute *polymorphemic only syllables*.
 Exemplary nonwords are *plawgns*, *fuphths* and *ghrelphed*.
-The main purpose of this text was to investigate whether it is even necessary to use existing words for personalization.
+The main purpose of this text was to investigate whether it is necessary to use existing words for personalization.
 * **CEDAR Letter**: The CEDAR letter was specifically crafted to contain all English characters and common character combinations.
 All characters appear at least once at the beginning and the middle of a word.
 Moreover, all letters appear in both upper and lower case and the text contains all digits.
 Due to its previous application in handwriting identification we assumed that a letter designed for capturing various properties of a writing style would also be suitable for personalization. [https://cedar.buffalo.edu/Databases/index.html]
 * **Domain-specific:** The two domain-specific training sets contain most of the words you would expect to occur in a text of the corresponding domain.
 The domains used for this paper are *academic conferences* (domain A) and *artificial intelligence* (domain B).